 The Canadian Revenue Agency has a wonderful document available with clear information and even clearer examples.
-Read that here, or grab the PDF.
+Read that here.
 Books are charged 5%, periodicals full HST.
-It’s considered a provincial tax rebate to the consumer at the point of sale, and is only in Ontario, Nova Scotia, New Brunswick, Newfoundland and Prince Edward Island.
-Albert doesn’t have provincial sales tax.
+It’s considered a provincial tax rebate to the consumer at the point of sale and is only in Ontario, Nova Scotia, New Brunswick, Newfoundland and Prince Edward Island.
+Alberta doesn’t have a provincial sales tax.

 Let’s apply this to comics since this is a comic site.
 Any comic “book” (softcover or hardcover) only has the 5% tax applied to it.
 Any periodical (your monthly comics) has the full HST applied.
-There seems to be wiggle room for periodicals with less than 5% of total space used for advertising.
-As well periodicals purchased by subscription only pay the 5% tax but that would be a stretch to apply it to a pull list, unless you paid up front.
+There seems to be some wiggle room for periodicals with less than 5% of the total space used for advertising.
+As well periodicals purchased by subscription only pay the 5% tax but that would be a stretch to apply it to a pull list unless you paid upfront.

 Unfortunately there’s no distinction between new and used books and periodicals so the same tax rules apply to back issues.